-Kenneth completed his DA in Ceramic Design (Glasgow School of Art) in 1973 before working as a studio potter.
-He joined Glasgow Museums in 1975 as a Ceramics Conservator and cared for the decorative art collection for the following decade.
-In 1986 Kenneth left Glasgow to lead the post-graduate ceramic conservation course at West Dean College for twenty-three years.
-Throughout his career Kenneth has been involved with UKIC (now Icon the Institute for Conservation in the UK) and was the chairman for the Ceramics and Glass Group from 1989-93.
-He was awarded the Nigel Williams Prize for Ceramics and Glass Conservation in 2002 for his lifetime achievement in the field.
-Kenneth now works as the project manager and lead conservator at Watt and Norris Conservation.
+Kenneth studied Ceramic Design at Glasgow School of Art for four years, completing his Diploma of Art in 1973.
+After working as a studio potter for two years, he joined Glasgow Museums in 1975 as a Ceramics Conservator and cared for the decorative art collection for the following decade.
+In 1986, Kenneth left Glasgow to lead the post-graduate ceramic conservation course at West Dean College where he taught for twenty-three years.
+Throughout his career, Kenneth has been involved with UKIC (now Icon, the UK based Institute of Conservation) and was the elected Chairman of the Ceramics and Glass Group from 1989-93.
+He was awarded the inaugural Nigel Williams Prize in 2002 for his lifetime achievement in the field of Ceramic and Glass Conservation.

 “Accredited status demonstrates that a practitioner is a fully-qualified and capable professional.
 The PACR accreditation framework applies a common standard across the profession, regardless of the route you have taken to reach a professional level of capability, your specialism, or the context in which you practice.” www.icon.org.uk